 - Amend Section 62.1-44.15:48 of the Code of Virginia to remove the requirement that proceeds from penalties must be used only for purposes mandated under that section of the Code. - Amend Section 62.1-44.15:28 of the Code of Virginia to give localities the ability to waive the state's portion of the VSMP fees if a locality waiver policy has been implemented by a locality and approved by the Board.
 We also request a new locality/state workload analysis to justify the state's portion from the storm water permit fee.
-The new analysis should address long-term responsibilities placed on localities that previous studies ignored.

-- We support adequate funding to enable local governments to meet ongoing costs associated with local storm water management programs that became effective on July 1, 2014.
-We believe it is critical for the state to evaluate the effectiveness of the fee structure as outlined in the Virginia Storm Water Management Permit regulations because these fees are the PRIMARY source of revenue for funding local storm water management programs.
-As such, we support legislation to Amend Section 62.1-44.15:28.9.a of Virginia's Storm Water Management Law such that it would distribute a maximum of 10 percent of statewide storm water fees revenue to the Virginia Storm Water Management Fund with the remaining 90 percent remaining with local governments. - Amend Section 62.1-44.15:33 of the Code of Virginia to mandate that the State Water Control Board permit localities to consider long-term maintenance costs of a Best Management practice when approving a local storm water program.
+The new analysis should address long-term responsibilities placed on localities that previous studies ignored. - We support adequate funding to enable local governments to meet ongoing costs associated with local storm water management programs that became effective on July 1, 2014.
+It is critical for the state to evaluate the effectiveness of the fee structure as outlined in the Virginia Storm Water Management Permit regulations because these fees are the PRIMARY source of revenue for funding local storm water management programs.
+As such, we support legislation to Amend Section 62.1-44.15:28.9.a of Virginia's Storm Water Management Law such that it would distribute a maximum of 10 percent of statewide storm water fees revenue to the Virginia Storm Water Management Fund with the remaining 90 percent remaining with local governments. - Amend Section 62.1-44.15:33 of the Code of Virginia to mandate that the State Water Control Board permit localities to consider long-term maintenance costs of a Best Management practice when approving a local storm water program. - Allow improvements in non-MS4 areas to count towards meeting credit requirements for the MS4 program.
+This would include receiving credits for projects funded by the Dupont settlement. - Reconsider the new wastewater treatment wasteload allocation regulation in the recently adopted Virginia Chesapeake Bay TMDL Phase III Watershed Implementation Plan (August 2019).